qmlbook/qmlbook/docs/meetqt/meetqt.rst

 To place the pinwheel in the middle, we use a complex property called ``anchor``.
 Anchoring allows you to specify geometric relations between parent and sibling objects.
-For example, place me in the center of another element ( ``anchors.centerIn: parent`` ).
+For example, place me in the center of another type ( ``anchors.centerIn: parent`` ).
 There are left, right, top, bottom, centerIn, fill, verticalCenter and horizontalCenter relations on both ends.
-Naturally, when two or more anchors are used together, they should complement each other: it wouldn't make sense, for instance, to anchor an element's left side to the top of another element.
+Naturally, when two or more anchors are used together, they should complement each other: it wouldn't make sense, for instance, to anchor a type's left side to the top of another type.

 For the pinwheel, the anchoring only requires one simple anchor.

 .. note::

-    Sometimes you will want to make small adjustments, for example, to nudge an element slightly off-center.
+    Sometimes you will want to make small adjustments, for example, to nudge a type slightly off-center.
 This can be done with ``anchors.horizontalCenterOffset`` or with ``anchors.verticalCenterOffset``.
 Similar adjustment properties are also available for all the other anchors.
 Refer to the documentation for a full list of anchors properties.

 .. note::

-    Placing an image as a child element of our root element (the ``Image`` element) illustrates an important concept of a declarative language.
-You describe the visual appearance of the user interface in the order of layers and grouping, where the topmost layer (our background image) is drawn first and the child layers are drawn on top of it in the local coordinate system of the containing element.
+    Placing an image as a child type of our root type (the ``Image``) illustrates an important concept of a declarative language.
+You describe the visual appearance of the user interface in the order of layers and grouping, where the topmost layer (our background image) is drawn first and the child layers are drawn on top of it in the local coordinate system of the containing type.

 To make the showcase a bit more interesting, let's make the scene interactive.
 The idea is to rotate the wheel when the user presses the mouse somewhere in the scene.

-We use the ``MouseArea`` element and make it cover the entire area of our root element.
+We use the ``MouseArea`` type and make it cover the entire area of our root type.

 .. code-block:: qml